 Netwise Hosting turned to specialist provider Ecotricity for the delivery of the massive change as rather than than relying on ambiguous carbon credits and misleading offset schemes, Ecotricity generate this energy themselves using the wind, the sun, and soon the sea.

 According to Butt, this is directly in line with Netwise Hosting's own ethos of owning and controlling as much of the service chain as possible.

-In conjunction with the green energy shift, Netwise Hosting’s London Central data centre also has an industry-leading Power Usage Effectiveness rating of 1.12 (lower is better, with the average at 1.60) that the company says is achieved through the intelligent deployment of evaporative and free cooling technologies.
+In conjunction with the green energy shift, Netwise Hosting's London Central data center also has an industry-leading Power Usage Effectiveness rating of 1.12 (lower is better, with the average at 1.60) that the company says is achieved through the intelligent deployment of evaporative and free cooling technologies.

 Senior manager at Netwise Hosting, Matt Seaton says the company is now working with a wide range of clients who consider ‘going green' to be a major priority for their service delivery.

 “We now work with several large service providers who are feeling added weight every day in reducing their carbon impact, as computational demands continue to increase,” says Heaton.